Korean Air Lines Flight 007: In popular culture

-The American science fiction television drama series For All Mankind, referenced the flight in season 2, episode 7, by adding a fictional passenger to the flight, who was to have been the most senior NASA administration official and was positioned as the root target that led to the downing of the flight, in the show's alternate depiction of how the Space Race could have gone.
+The American science fiction television drama series For All Mankind, referenced the flight in season 2, episode 7, by adding NASA Administrator Thomas O. Paine as a passenger on the flight.
+Characters suggest various explanations for the downing, including the spy plane theory (as the plane was flying over the launch site of Buran in the series), or alternatively positioning him as the root target that led to the downing of the flight, in the show's alternate depiction of how the Space Race could have gone.